-A major part of the course will the dissertation which is conducted over the summer months.
+A major part of the course will the dissertation which is conducted from August to December.

 This module focuses on the understanding of a range of theoretical and practical aspects of different natural environments, from ecology, biodiversity, evolution and conservation science.
 The module will provide students with high-level research training in biodiversity, focusing on the interactions between physical and biological processes and patterns of complex ecosystems.
 The module provides a broad understanding of the most up to date techniques in bioinformatics, genomics and computer-aided decision making for biodiversity conservation.

 This module aims to provide an opportunity for the student to develop original and independent research investigations aimed at integrating theoretical knowledge and technical expertise to solve a practical problem at a relevant postgraduate level using appropriate research techniques.
 Students will conduct a substantive piece of field or laboratory research led by a specialist supervisor.

 Optional modules are usually available at levels 5 and 6, although optional modules are not offered on every course.
 Where optional modules are available, you will be asked to make your choice during the previous academic year.
 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.

 We are regularly reviewing and updating our programmes to ensure you have the best learning experience.
 We are taking what we've learnt in recent years by enhancing our teaching methods with new and innovative ways of learning.